Black managers in English football

 There have been black managers in English football since 1960 when Tony Collins was appointed by Rochdale.
 Though Collins was manager from 1960 to 1967 and reached the 1962 Football League Cup Final, he was overlooked for many years and Keith Alexander at Lincoln City in 1993 was believed to be the first black manager in the country.

 An article in The Independent in 2018 found that a quarter of retired England internationals since 1990 had been black, though only one seventh of those had gone into management.
 Of those five individuals, one was still working in 2018 and only one had managed in the Premier League, for under a year.

 History

 Background and players

 Pioneering black players in early English football history include Gold Coast (Ghana)-born Arthur Wharton who was the first black professional in the 1880s, and former Tottenham Hotspur player Walter Tull who was killed in World War I where he was the first black commander in the British Army to command white troops.
 Plymouth Argyle forward Jack Leslie was due to become the first black international for England in 1925 but was suddenly dropped, ostensibly because selectors discovered his skin colour.

-Modern immigration to the United Kingdom increased the amount of black people in the country and in football.
+Modern immigration to the United Kingdom increased the number of black people in the country and in football.
 In 1978, Viv Anderson was the first black man to be capped by the senior England team, and in 1993 Paul Ince was its first black captain.